Pmvita/SMB-Finance-OS/docs/development/BRANCHING_STRATEGY.md

 # Branching Strategy

-This document outlines the Git branching strategy for the SMB Finance OS project.
+This document outlines the Git branching strategy for the Trident Financial OS project.

 ## 🌿 Branch Structure